hgeorgsch/htmlbook/README.md

 ## Does it work?

 It is highly experimental, but it works for me.

-It is not robust, and
+Bug reports and tips to make it more robust are welcome.

 **User Documentation:** Sorry, read the source.